nixworks/public/news/2015/12/3/index.md

 ##### Russia
 ### [Russian president Vladimir Putin addresses the shootdown of one of their jets in Syria by the Turkish Air Force.
 He goes on to say that "if anyone thinks Russia's reaction will be limited to trade sanctions, they are deeply mistaken". ](/news/2015/12/3/russian-president-vladimir-putin-addresses-the-shootdown-of-one-of-their-jets-in-syria-by-the-turkish-air-force-he-goes-on-to-say-that-if.md)
-_Context: Turkish Air Force, Syria, 2015 downing, Vladimir Putin, Russia_
+_Context: 2015 downing, Vladimir Putin, Russia, Turkish Air Force, Syria_

 ##### Iraqi Civil War (2014-present)
 ### [Following the Obama Administration's pledge of additional Special Operations troops to Iraq, several members of Iraq's ruling alliance state that only the Iraqi Parliament can authorize the action, and political associates of Iraqi Prime Minister Haider al-Abadi report such a troop expansion would be unacceptable.
 Several members of Iraqi militias have also decried a deployment of more U.S. troops.
 During the pull out from Iraq, president Obama promised there would be no more "boots on the ground" in Iraq again. ](/news/2015/12/3/following-the-obama-administration-s-pledge-of-additional-special-operations-troops-to-iraq-several-members-of-iraqas-ruling-alliance-sta.md)
-_Context: American-led intervention in Iraq, Obama Administration, Haider al-Abadi, Iraqi Civil War (2014-present), Iraq, Iraqi Parliament, Iraqi militias, Prime Minister_
+_Context: Iraqi militias, Obama Administration, Iraqi Civil War (2014-present), Prime Minister, American-led intervention in Iraq, Haider al-Abadi, Iraq, Iraqi Parliament_

 ##### Israel
 ### [Israel's Holocaust and Remembrance Center posthumously adds U.S. Army Master Sergeant Roddie Edmonds to the list of the Righteous Among the Nations for his actions in 1945 at a Nazi prisoner of war camp. ](/news/2015/12/3/israelas-holocaust-and-remembrance-center-posthumously-adds-u-s-army-master-sergeant-roddie-edmonds-to-the-list-of-the-righteous-among-th.md)